jollyhub8278/portfolio-tracker/README.md

-npm install(to install all the dependencies) npm run dev
+1.npm install(to install all the dependencies)
+2.npm run dev